Accepting new clients. In network with Premera, Lifewise, and some Blue Cross Blue Shield plans.

 Schedule a free consultation

-Before we start working together, we’ll need to make sure I’m the right therapist for you.
-In our initial consult, we’ll discuss what’s bringing you into therapy and any questions you have for me.
+Before working together, we’ll need to make sure I’m the right therapist for you.
+In our initial consult, we’ll discuss what’s bringing you to therapy and any questions you have for me.
 If working together feels right, we’ll schedule our first appointment.

 02